-Small Business Banking
+Retail Business Banking

-Eurobank's strategy for small businesses focuses on companies which have both survived the financial crisis and increased their market share, benefiting from the decline of competition, as well as companies demonstrating the potential for further growth in domestic and international markets, by maximising their competitiveness, increasing productivity and introducing innovation in their operational and production process
+Eurobank's strategy for small businesses focuses on companies with:

+- an annual turnover of up to €5 million, which have shown operational resilience; and - the potential for further growth, both in domestic and international markets, by maximising their competitiveness, increasing productivity and introducing innovation in their operational and production process.

-Eurobank aims to be their partner in this effort, through its consulting services and strategic initiatives (including the eco-system of non-banking services, Business Check-Up, Exportgate, Trade Club and Digital Academy).
+Eurobank aims to be their partner in this effort, through a series of services and strategic initiatives (including the eco-system of non-banking services, Business Check-Up, Exportgate, Trade Club and Digital Academy).